ESMValGroup/EGU22-short-course/README.md

 ## ESMValTool v2.2 on Mistral at DKRZ

+A notebook environment for ESMValTool version 2.2 is pre-installed on Mistral.
+Use it following the instructions below.

 1. Go to https://jupyterhub.dkrz.de and log in
 2. Click the `Start` button in the column Preset and row Mistral
 3. Select job profile `5 GB memory, 1 core, prepost, 12:00h`, enter account number `bk1088` (or the number of another project at DKRZ that gives you access to compute resources, e.g. `bd0854`), leave the other questions empty and click `Start`.
 Note that only job profiles running on the [`prepost` partition](https://docs.dkrz.de/doc/mistral/running-jobs/partitions-and-limits.html) have internet access.